FreshTuna/Django_Chatbot_ajax/README.md

  This code is deployed on GKE, so feel free to check out and add some questions!

  Link : <http://34.64.69.199/>
+ ==> Sorry, no money to maintain my project.
+It will close soon.

  ## Tech Stack
  * [Django](https://www.djangoproject.com/)